Richard Stuverud: Career

-A member of the Seattle band War Babies, he also played in Suicide Squad, the side project of Brad Sinsel of TKO and for a short time in the power metal band, Fifth Angel, appearing in the 1989 video for the song, "Time Will Tell".
+A founding member of the Seattle band War Babies, Stuverud also played in Suicide Squad, the side project of Brad Sinsel of TKO, and for a short time, in the power metal band, Fifth Angel, appearing in the 1989 video for the song, "Time Will Tell".
 He played in several other bands in Seattle, including the cover band, Luv.
-Co (with Mother Love Bone and War Babies members), and Blind Horse, which featured Bruce Fairweather, ex-guitarist of Mother Love Bone and bass player in Love Battery.
-He later joined the Portland band, Pilot, and released the album, Stranger's Waltz, in 1998.
+Co (with Mother Love Bone and War Babies members) and Blind Horse, which featured Bruce Fairweather, ex-guitarist of Mother Love Bone and bass player in Love Battery.
+He later joined the Portland band, Pilot, which released the album, Stranger's Waltz, in 1998.

-Stuverud has recorded and toured internationally with South African artist, Robbi Robb in Tribe After Tribe, Nash Kato of Urge Overkill, British artists, Paul Newsome and Proud Mary, and the New York City-based band, White Light Motorcade.
-His versatility on drums landed him national tours with Chicago blues man, Barkin' Bill Smith as well as Nashville's Gary Allan.
-Stuverud also continued to collaborate with Robbi Robb, contributing to the Tribe After Tribe albums, M.O.A.B.
+Stuverud has recorded and toured internationally with South African artist, Robbi Robb in Tribe After Tribe, Nash Kato of Urge Overkill, British artists Paul Newsome and Proud Mary, and New York City-based bands, White Light Motorcade and Queen V. His versatility on drums landed him national tours with Chicago blues man, Barkin' Bill Smith as well as Nashville's Gary Allan.
+Stuverud also continues to collaborate with Robbi Robb, contributing to the Tribe After Tribe albums, M.O.A.B.
 (2007) and Pearls Before Swine (1997) as well as Robb's 3rd Ear Experience albums, Stoned Gold (2017) and Stones of a Feather (2016).
 He plays drums in the Oakland-based bands, Slow Phase and REQ'D, and teaches drums, vocals and keyboards at the School of Rock in Berkeley.